Attempted assassination of Donald Trump in Pennsylvania

 The incident is regarded as the Secret Service's most significant security failure since the attempted assassination of President Ronald Reagan in 1981.
 The director of the Secret Service, Kimberly Cheatle, faced bipartisan calls to resign when she testified before the United States House Committee on Oversight and Accountability on July 22; she stepped down the next day.
 President Joe Biden ordered an independent review of the security arrangements, condemned the violence, and called for a reduction in heated political rhetoric, emphasizing the importance of resolving political differences peacefully.
-Misinformation and conspiracy theories spread on social media after the shooting.
 Lawmakers called for increased security for major candidates in the election, and the Secret Service approved enhanced security measures, including the use of bulletproof glass at Trump's outdoor rallies.

+The lack of security at the event and of public information about Crooks has spawned conspiracy theories.
+According to public opinion polls taken a month after the shooting, over half of Americans believed that Crooks did not act alone.
+Helen Comperatore, the widow of Corey Comperatore, has said she believes the US government plotted the shooting.

+According to results from AP VoteCast/Fox News Voter Analysis, the assassination attempts that year galvanized Trump's supporters in the election.
+Of the 16% of 2024 election voters who called the assassination attempts against Trump the single most important factor to their vote, 81% supported him.
+52% of voters overall approved of the way Secret Service was handling its job, only about a third of Trump voters agreed.

 Background

 At the time of the incident, Trump was the presumptive Republican nominee in the 2024 presidential election.
 The shooting occurred two days before the 2024 Republican National Convention in Milwaukee, Wisconsin.
 Another attempt at violence toward Trump happened during one of his rallies in 2016, when a man attempted to grab a police officer's gun at a rally outside Las Vegas.

 On July 3, 2024, the Trump campaign announced that Trump would hold a rally on July 13 at the Butler Farm Show Grounds in Connoquenessing Township and Meridian, near Butler, Pennsylvania.
 On July 10, an advance team began setting up for the rally, including the installation of generators in a large open field.
 The rally was part of the campaign's attempts to garner votes in Pennsylvania, a swing state with 19 votes in the Electoral College.
 Dave McCormick, the Republican nominee in the state's concurrent U.S. Senate election, was invited to appear onstage during the rally to increase support for his campaign.